 But why do people find it difficult to accept intense affection and appreciation?
 Some of them think that they are not worthy of being loved.
 Others have been hurt so much in love that they are afraid to open up again and deal wholeheartedly with another person.
 Everyone has created protective armor to protect themselves from being injured again.
 But love requires spiritual and emotional closeness and it only works when you take off your armor.

-“The degree of the level or stage of love depends directly on the density of the oposite fear of love”
+“The degree of the level or stage of love depends directly on the density of the opposing fear of love”

 Since you can feel either love or fear of love at the same time, you are going to have to actively or consciously choose one or the other.
 However, since many of us would likely rather be consciously in a place of love rather than a place of fear of love, we have to consciously act to be in that place, no matter what we choose.

-Humanity doesn’t completely understand what love is about (especially spiritual love as the actual source and the end course of love) because it hasn’t fully experienced it yet; that’s why any explanation is partially correct or incomplete; love however is perceived as worth, while help is perceived as it’s valued, based mostly on the belief system of an individual.
+Humanity doesn’t completely understand what love is about (especially spiritual or divine beauty as the love that is the actual source and the end course in the ladder of love) because it hasn’t fully experienced it yet; that’s why any explanation is partially correct or incomplete; love, however, is perceived as worth, while fear of love is perceived as it’s valued, based mostly on the value system of an individual.

-In addition, humanity hasn’t really realized that fear of love constitutes a necessary step as a trial that has to be overcome (it’s actually the first and most significant step) toward the fulfillment of ourselves on the ladder of love that reflects the desire to complete ourselves by finding the long-lost “other half”.
+In addition, humanity hasn’t realized that fear of love constitutes a necessary step as a trial that has to be overcome (it’s the first and most significant step) toward the fulfillment of ourselves on the ladder of the fear of love as opposed to the ladder of love that reflects the desire to complete ourselves by finding the long-lost “other half” that is to finally know, sense divine Kalos as beauty or excellence (having substance) and experience spiritual love (experiencing existence) both at the same time.

-- to feel free to offer love to others (bid to love) that actually means (bid to help) through self-reflection by being in a state of being free of fear, brave, or fearless (self-reflection curve).
+- to feel free to know divine Kalos and offer love to others (bid to know or sense divine beauty by leveraging love and help) that also means (bid as an attempt to freely know and offer love or help) through self-reflection by being in a state of being free of fear, brave, or fearless (self-reflection curve).

-- to be free to accept help from others (ask for help) through self-conceptualization by being selfless and concerned more about your own needs [self-conceptualization curve meeting with self-reflection curve at the equilibrium point (1)].
+- to be free to accept love and help from others (by asking to experience love and help to its maximum potential) through self-conceptualization by being selfless and concerned more about your own needs [self-conceptualization curve meeting with self-reflection curve at the equilibrium point (1) or to be].

-- fear of love means to feel neither free to offer love or help nor to accept help by being selfish and fearful at the same time and refers to a mental blockage of the procedure or spiritual-emotional distantness – instead of closeness – through polarization at the edges, leading obviously to paralysis.
+- fear of love means to feel neither free to know divine Kalos as beauty or excellence by offering love or help nor to use it to its maximum advantage by accepting love and help from others by being selfish and fearful at the same time and refers to a mental blockage of the procedure or spiritual-emotional distantness – instead of closeness – through polarization at the edges, leading obviously to paralysis.

-- to qualify to provide love and help to others (demand help as a reward for giving love and help) through the self-satisfaction curve (dealing with difficult emotions of fear of rejection) and
+- to qualify to know or sense divine Kalos as beauty or excellence by providing love and help to others (supply or offer love and help as a skill or an effort) through the self-satisfaction curve (dealing with difficult emotions of fear of rejection) and

-- to be response-able to return back help as a reward for the love you receive from others (supply help in return for the help provided) through self-fulfillment curve [dealing with overflowing feelings of love and acceptance meeting with self-satisfaction curve at the equilibrium point (2)].
+- to be response-able to return the love and help as a reward for the love and help you receive from others (demand love or help in return for the love or help provided) through the self-fulfillment curve [dealing with overflowing feelings of love and acceptance meeting with self-satisfaction curve at the equilibrium point (2) or to exist].

-- Inner peace means being in a state of experiencing happiness [(self-satisfaction through self-actualization which is: the complete realization of one’s potential, and the full development of one’s abilities and appreciation for life) and contentment (self-fulfillment through self-imagination which is the imagination of an event from a personal perspective) at the same time [supply-demand equilibrium, love-in-love equilibrium, or self-actualization – self-imagination equilibrium point (3)].
+- Inner peace means being in a state of experiencing happiness [(self-satisfaction through self-actualization which is: the complete realization of one’s potential, and the full development of one’s abilities and appreciation for life) and contentment (self-fulfillment through self-imagination which is the imagination of an event from a personal perspective) at the same time [supply-demand equilibrium, love-in-love equilibrium, or self-actualization – self-imagination equilibrium point (3) or meant to be].

-- This equilibrium point of self-actualization – self-imagination (3), finally coincides with both the self-reflection – self-conceptualization equilibrium point (1), and the self-satisfaction – self-fulfillment equilibrium point (2).
+- This self-actualization – self-imagination equilibrium point (3) or meant to be, finally coincides with both the self-reflection – self-conceptualization equilibrium point (1) or to be, and the self-satisfaction – self-fulfillment equilibrium point (2) or to exist.

-Inner peace or the equilibrium point of self-actualization – self-imagination as a response-ability reflects the basic principle of the golden mean, (laid down by Aristotle) that focuses on moderation or striving for a balance throughout the desirable middle ground between two extremes one of excess and one of deficiency.
+Inner peace or the equilibrium point of self-actualization – self-imagination as a response-ability reflects the basic principle of the golden mean, (laid down by Aristotle) that focuses on moderation or striving for a balance throughout the desirable middle ground between two extremes one of excess and one of deficiency, by exercising the sacred right of free will.

 According to the principle, you should aim for the causes and motives and understand how they relate to every situation, instead of looking for the effects of your actions-reactions, and handle the situation internally than externally by utilizing a more proactive and not reactive approach.